gpoitch/headspace/README.md

 To get started quickly with the minimal amount of css, copy contents of `dist/headspace.css` to your project.

 ## Browser support
-Out of the box: Browsers that natively support [classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) and [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) (Chrome, Safari, Firefox, IE 10+).
-You can globally pollyfill them if needed, otherwise the code is structured so you can shim in support.
+Out of the box: Chrome 24+, Firefox 23+, Safari 7+, IE 10+
+Read: browsers that natively support [classList](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList) and [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)

+You can globally pollyfill them if needed, otherwise the code is structured so you can manually shim-in support.
+`Headroom.isSupported()` will check if it can be used out of the box on the current browser/environment

 ## Build
 ```shell